 The following links will provide you with information related to the new Budget Formulation Process, the RCRP process, and our Planning and Budgeting Cloud Solution (PBCS).
-In addition, your Responsibility Center Liaison, made available through Budget & Financial Reporting, will be available to assist you with questions.
+In addition, your Responsibility Center Liaison will be available to assist you with questions.

 How are budgets entered into PRISM and reported in PBCS?

 For entity 02/03 budgets, the University follows an annual budget submission process.
 Budget target letters are customarily provided to Responsibility Center heads and business managers in early August.
 They represent the ending permanent budget plus flow through increases and adjustments for salaries, fringe benefits, financial aid, reductions and/or reallocations, and program changes.
 Units have approximately five weeks to submit a budget using Oracle Planning and Budgeting Cloud Solution (PBCS).
 Budgets begin appearing on level reports in September.